hep-gc/docker/external_cloud/csv2/separated_containers/run_csv2/README.md

   and repeating for the other ports and port ranges.

 * Access to a web browser to view the csv2 webpage

+To successfully run the condor container, the machine on which it will run should have the following ports open to external IPv4 traffic:

+  * 9168
+  * 40000-40500

 ## Pulling and running the csv2 container